timetre/markdown-cv/index.md

 __Meetic__, Java Developer payment, Paris

 - Enhancement and maintenance of the rating and billing platform around SAP Convergent Charging
-- Study, managment and implementation of migration project for several millions of paying customers from Highdeal to SAP
+- Study, management and implementation of migration project for several millions of paying customers from Highdeal to SAP
 - Research, design and implementation of scalable applications for payment ecosystem used by thousands of users per day
 - Close collaboration with production teams (system, data-warehouse) and development teams to design and develop robust payment solutions
 - Implementation of a unit testing and integration automation strategy - Continuous integration with Gitlab CI, Jenkins, Puppet, Docker, Kubernetes and Artifactory
 - Interface with business analysts and developers to determine optimal specifications
 - Agile methodologies, stand up meetings, code review, pair programing, iterative development, Kanban board
 - Linux use and administration.
 Shell scripting.
 Comfortable with Oracle SQL scripting
-- Technical and functionnal specifications and user manuals in english
+- Technical and functional specifications and user manuals in english

 Stack
 - Java 9